Sun-Lab-NBB/ataraxis-micro-controller/README.md

    both at the same time.
 This code is set by the **first** argument of the Kernel class constructor.

 - `Module Type` for each module.
 This is a byte-code from 1 to 255 that identifies the family of each module.
-For example, all Solenoid valves may use the type-code '1,' while all voltage sensors may use type-code '2.'
+For example, all solenoid valves may use the type-code '1,' while all voltage sensors may use type-code '2.'
 The type codes do not have an inherent meaning, they are assigned by the user separately for each use case.
 Therefore, the same collection of custom module classes may have vastly different type-codes for two different projects.
 This design pattern is intentional and allows developers to implement modules without worrying about clashing with